Anas-MG/Robot-AI-Projects/README.md

 # Smart Methods Ai Tasks

 **AI-Task 1**
- >Configuration and installation of ROS Noetic
+ >Configuration and installation of ROS